DELTAJoSch/dip-cider/CIDER/CIDER/articles/views.md

 <p style="text-align: center;">
 ![About View](../images/load.png)
 </p>
-1. SET API KEY - press this button to set the reference to an api key (.key) file
+1. SET API KEY - press this button to set the reference to an API key (.key) file
 2. CHANGE THEME - press this button to open the theme manager
 3. E-MAIL US! - press this button to open your e-mail program and send an e-mail to us
 4. VIEW LICENSES - press this button to open the license manager